Infrastructure Financing

 Community Participation

-The City of South Pasadena will be hosting a series of Community Meetings to provide an overview of the City’s infrastructure, budget outlook, and long-term investment plans.
+The City of South Pasadena hosted a series of Community Meetings on May 18, 21, and 28 to provide an overview of the City’s infrastructure, budget outlook, and long-term investment plans.
+These meetings offered an opportunity for residents to learn more, ask questions, and share input as the City explores options to address future capital investments.